Lightning-AI/lit-llama/docs/inference.md

 ## Run Lit-LLaMA on consumer devices

-For GPUs with less memory, enable quantization (`--quantize llm.int8`) or use bfloat16 (`--dtype bfloat16`).
-Quantization will take longer to load but require ~8GB of memory. bfloat16 is closer to the "full deal" and runs on ~10GB of GPU memory.
+For GPUs with less memory, enable quantization (`--quantize llm.int8`):
-This can run on any consumer GPU.

 ```bash
 python generate.py --quantize llm.int8 --prompt "Hello, my name is"
 ```
+This will consume about ~10 GB of GPU memory.
+If your GPU supports the `bfloat16` precision type, the memory consumption will be ~8 GB.
 See `python generate.py --help` for more options.

 You can also use GPTQ-style int4 quantization, but this needs conversions of the weights first: